earthly/earthly/docs/cloud/satellites.md

 When using Earthly Satellites, even though the build executes remotely, the following pieces of functionality are still available:

 * Build logs are streamed to your local machine in real-time, just as if you were running the build locally
-* Outputs (images and artifacts) resulting from the build are transferred back to your local machine
+* Outputs (images and artifacts) resulting from the build, if any, are transferred back to your local machine
 * Commands under `LOCALLY` execute on your local machine
 * Secrets available locally, including Docker/Podman credentials are passed to the satellite whenever needed by the build
+* Any images to be pushed are pushed directly from the satellite, using any Docker/Podman credentials available on the local system.

 ## Benefits